 Business Development Manager, Wolf Star Technologies

-As President of the Board, I am deeply committed to the mission of Victory Garden Initiative and bring that passion plus a proven track record of success in leading organizations to reach their goals, growth and successful impact to the community we serve.
-My professional background is in urban real estate development, management recruiting and currently Business Development Manager of a global software company, Wolf Star Technologies.
-My non-profit experience ranges from President of the Board at Tamarack Waldorf School to serving as a volunteer at many others such as; Redline, The Alma Center, Great Lakes Waldorf Institute, Susan G. Komen, etc….After raising 3 kids in a holistic way I am fully committed to the value of growing our own food, creating a healthy community and the awareness needed for this in Milwaukee!
+As president of the Board, I am deeply committed to the mission of Victory Garden Initiative and bring that passion, plus a proven track record of success in leading organization to reach their goals, growth, and successful impact to the community we serve.
+My professional background is in urban real estate development, management recruiting and currently Business Development Manager of global software company, Wolf Star Technologies.
+My non-profit experience ranges from President of the Board at Tamarack Waldorf School to serving as a volunteer at many others such as Redline, The Alma Center, Great Lakes Waldorf Institute, Susan G. Komen, etc.

 Elizabeth Barthlama, Treasurer